Gibbs entropy from entanglement in electric quenches: Sauter pulse: ``entanglement equilibration"

 with $s,\epsilon,p,n$ the entropy, energy, pressure and number density, $T$ the temperature and $S,N$ the total entropy and number of particles.
 The ratio of the entropy to the number of particles is particularly simple in two limits.
 When $T\to \infty$, the mass of the particle becomes irrelevant and on dimensional ground we have $s\sim T, n\sim T$, leading to a constant ratio $\frac{S}{N}$.
 At zero temperature, while pressure goes to zero, we have $\epsilon\sim m n$ so that $\frac{s}{n}\sim \frac{m}{T}$ and it diverges.

 We show this expression for $T=\frac{1}{2\pi\tau}$, as suggested by the exponential factor of equation~\eqref{eq:BetaAsExpanded}.
 For small $\tau$, corresponding to large temperatures, the Boltzmann expression goes to a constant as expected.
 For finite but small $\tau$, the entanglement entropy per particle for the Sauter pulse is larger than the thermal case.
 As explained above, this can be understood from the fact that the particles produced by the electric field in this limit result from large amplitude vacuum fluctuations.
 For $\tau\sim \frac{1}{m}$, the curves cross; for a range of $\tau$, the distribution of created particles is almost thermal.
 The fact that this happens at $\tau\sim \frac{1}{m}$ is not surprising as this corresponds to pulses that probe modes of order $k\sim m$.
 Finally, for yet larger $\tau$, the entanglement entropy becomes smaller than in the thermal case; the particles created in pairs are not "maximally random" and thus differ from a thermal state.
+To sum up, very short pulses are dominated by hard modes and create a distribution that is far are far from thermal.
+The physics of moderately short pulses is dominated by a Boltzmann suppression factor at an effective temperature of $1/(2\pi \tau)$, leading to an entropy comparable to the one of the Boltzmann distribution.
+A sharper understanding of the extent to which the Sauter pulse leads to "thermal" states is however still lacking and is left for further work.

 To conclude this section, we want to compute again the entanglement entropy, but this time only using the moments $C_{2l}$ of the distribution of created particles.
 From equation~\eqref{eq:logchi}, we get